v-dvorak/bachelor-thesis/README.md

 - **reset-project** is a script that deletes all files that might be automatically created (by Python or our scripts) during the usage of the script
     - `__pycache__`, `.egg-info`, ...
     - downloaded `models`, `datasets`, `images`, ...

+## Changelog

+- **2025/06/25** - Fixed bug in staff coordinates normalization in StaLiX, based on the feedback from the defense.
+- **2025/06/20** - Successfully defended.
+- **2025/06/06** - Implemented automatic tile adjustments (for image splitting), after feedback from the opponent.
+- **2025/06/05** - Fixed library versioning, after feedback from the opponent.
+- **2025/05/07** - Submitted for defense.